SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 Cumulocity IoT allows to retrieve configuration data and store and manage it in a configuration repository.
 The configuration data contains the parameters and the initial settings of your device.

 Configuration snapshots help you, for example, to apply the same configuration to multiple devices as described below.
-There are two different binary-based configurations.
-Configuration snapshots and configuration snapshots which support multiple configuration types.

 Click **Configuration repository** in the the **Management** menu in the navigator.
 In the **Configuration repository** page, all available configuration snapshots are listed.
 Each entry shows the configuration name, the description of the configuration, the device type and the configuration type.